Not yet reviewed

 Ms. Davenport was previously an associate with Pat Barrera for many years, receiving valuable training in complex cases concerning employment disputes, employment class actions, consumer class actions and civil rights in state and federal court.
 Ms. Davenport has been appointed by the Courts as class counsel in several wage and hour class actions.

-Prior to her return to Barrera & Associates in 2013, Ms. Davenport was an associate with Garcia, Artigliere & Schadrack, a firm specializing in elder abuse and neglect.
+Prior to her return to Barrera & Associates in 2013, Ms. Davenport was an associate with a Long Beach lawfirm specializing in elder abuse and neglect.
 Through her years with this firm, Ms. Davenport handled countless cases representing aggrieved individuals with claims for elder abuse, wrongful death and nursing home neglect.

 Ms. Davenport has been admitted to practice before all of the courts of the State of California.
-She is a member in good standing of the Los Angeles County Bar Association and the State Bar of California.
+She is a member in good standing of the Los Angeles County Bar Association, California Employment Lawyers Association and the State Bar of California.

 Endorsements from fellow lawyers are an important consideration for many when selecting the right attorney.
 Be the first to endorse your colleague!

 |Pepperdine Dispute Resolution Law Journal, 6 Pepp.
 Disp.
 Resol.
 L.J.
 81 (2006)||Forgive and Forget: Recognition of Error and Use of Apology as Preemptive Steps to ADR or Litigation in Medical Malpractice Cases||2006|